Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs

 We partitioned the variable into blocks of size 50 or 51.
 For both sync and async-parallel methods, $\beta=0.1$ and $\rho=\frac{\beta}{m}$ were set, where $m$ is the number of blocks.
 As suggested in section \ref{sec:qp}, for the async-parallel method, we set $\vP_i= (L_i +\beta\|\vA_i\|^2)\vI,\,\forall i$ according to Theorem \ref{thm:cvg-prob}.
 For the sync-parallel method, if there are $p$ cores, we selected a set $S$ of $p$ blocks at every iteration and set $\vP_i = \sum_{j\in S}(L_j+\beta\|\vA_j\|^2)\vI$ for all $i\in S$.
 We also used $\vP_i$'s the same as those by the async-parallel method but noticed that the sync-parallel method diverged.
 The larger weight matrices are also suggested in \cite{GXZ-RPDCU2016} to be proportional to the number of blocks.
 Note that in the dual SVM \eqref{eq:dsvm}, if we let $\vX_i$ and $\vy_i$ contain the data points and labels corresponding to the $i$-th block variable, then $L_i$ equals the spectral norm of the matrix $\diag(\vy_i)\vX_i^\top \vX_i \diag(\vy_i)$.
 Since every block only has 50 or 51 coordinates, it is easy to compute $L_i$'s.

 We ran the tests on a machine with 20 cores.
-Figures \ref{fig:svm-rcv1} plots the results by the sync and async-parallel algorithms on the \verb|rcv1| dataset.
-From the figures, we see that in terms of epoch number, the sync-parallel method converges slower if more cores are used, while the async-parallel one converges almost the same with different number of cores.
+Figure \ref{fig:svm-rcv1} plots the results by the sync and async-parallel algorithms on the \verb|rcv1| dataset.
+From the figure, we see that in terms of epoch number, the sync-parallel method converges slower if more cores are used, while the async-parallel one converges almost the same with different number of cores.
 As shown in Figure \ref{fig:svm-news20}, similar results were observed for the \verb|news20| dataset.
 We also measured the speed-up of the two parallel methods in terms of running time.
 The results are plotted in Figure \ref{fig:svm-sp}.
 From the results, we see that the async-parallel method achieves significantly better speed-up than the sync-parallel one, and that is because synchronization at every iteration wastes much waiting time.